MetaCoq/metacoq/README.md

 You can test the installation of the packages locally using

     # opam install .

 at the root directory.

-Compile
+Compiling from sources
 -------

-Once in the right environment, run `./configure.sh` for a global build or `./configure.sh local` for a local build.
-Then use:
+To compile locally without using `opam`, use `./configure.sh local` at the root, then use:

 - `make` to compile the `template-coq` plugin, the `checker`, the `pcuic` development and the `safechecker` and `erasure` plugins.
   You can also selectively build each target.

 - `make translations` to compile the translation plugins

 - `make test-suite` to compile the test suite

-- `make install` to install the plugin in `coq`'s user-contrib local library.
+- `make install` to install the plugin in `Coq`'s `user-contrib` local library.
 Then the `MetaCoq` namespace can be used for `Require Import` statements, e.g. `From MetaCoq.Template Require Import All.`.